On tour • 2026

 Lucie Yerlès [Be]

-In 2022, she began two new collaborations:
+In 2022, she embarked on two long-term artistic collaborations:

-– With the company T.R.A.N.S.I.T.S.C.A.P.E on their project “Une anatomie du mouvement”, choreographic portraits of life paths linked to physical practices.
+- With the company T.R.A.N.S.I.T.S.C.A.P.E on Une anatomie du mouvement (An Anatomy of Movement), a series of choreographic portraits exploring life journeys shaped by physical practices.